pcc03/eS2S-Tutorial/install.md

 - COMPUTER (tethered with GLASS)
 	- Download the **`MASTClient-release.apk`** to your COMPUTER.
 	- If you're using Windows,
-		- follow [Developer Environment Setup](https://www.inmoxr.com/blogs/faqs/how-to-enable-developer-mode-on-inmo-air2?srsltid=AfmBOooQtK8mMnBwbHibvZdLWGSjLsI_6yiXB41DvwZGEocOlHL-gpbo) to set up the GLASS to developer mode and install the APK.
+		- Follow [Developer Environment Setup](https://www.inmoxr.com/blogs/faqs/how-to-enable-developer-mode-on-inmo-air2?srsltid=AfmBOooQtK8mMnBwbHibvZdLWGSjLsI_6yiXB41DvwZGEocOlHL-gpbo) to set up the GLASS to developer mode and install the APK.
 	- If you're using macOS,
-		- Still follow the above blog to enable the developer mode.
+		- Follow [Developer Environment Setup](https://www.inmoxr.com/blogs/faqs/how-to-enable-developer-mode-on-inmo-air2?srsltid=AfmBOooQtK8mMnBwbHibvZdLWGSjLsI_6yiXB41DvwZGEocOlHL-gpbo) to set up the GLASS to developer mode.
 The steps are also pasted here:
 			- Navigate to Settings > About > My Glasses
 			- Long-press the right touchpad for 1.5 seconds on the GLASS twice to access developer mode activation.
 			- Enter the password: 20210108